searchspring/snap/docs/TEMPLATES_THEMING.md

 });
 ```

-##### Theme `overrides.responsive`
+##### Responsive Theme Overrides
-The `responsive` section in `overrides` allows you to define responsive configurations for your theme.
-These configurations are applied based on the current viewport size, enabling you to create responsive designs that adapt to different screen sizes.
+Responsive overrides in the `overrides` property allow you to define theme configurations for different screen sizes, such as mobile, tablet, and desktop.
+These settings adapt your theme to various viewport sizes, enabling responsive designs.

-The breakpoint values are defined in `theme.variables.breakpoints`.
-For example, if you have `theme.variables.breakpoints: { mobile: 768, tablet: 1024, desktop: 1280 }`, the `responsive` overrides for `mobile` would be applied from viewport `0-768`, `tablet` from `769-1024` and `desktop` from `1025-1280`. the overrides specifed outside of `responsive` are applied across all screensizes, however the currently active (based on the current browser viewport) responsive overrides will take priority.
+The breakpoints for these overrides are defined in `theme.variables.breakpoints`.
+For instance, if `theme.variables.breakpoints` is set to `{ mobile: 768, tablet: 1024, desktop: 1280 }`, the `mobile` overrides will apply for viewports between `0-768px`, `tablet` overrides for `769-1024px`, and `desktop` overrides for `1025-1280px`.
+Overrides specified in `default` apply across all screen sizes, while the active responsive overrides (based on the current viewport) take precedence.

-Each section in the `responsive` object follows the same structure as the `overrides.components` interface.
+Each responsive override object can define additional prop configurations that build on top of the `default` overrides for the applicable breakpoints.

-In this example, we'll adjust the columns for the `results` components for the first two breakpoints (mobile, tablet, & desktop).
+In the following example, the number of columns for the `search results` component is adjusted for each breakpoint.
+The default configuration sets the number of columns to 4, but this is overridden for mobile (1 column), tablet (2 columns), and desktop (3 columns) based on the viewport size.

 ```jsx
 new SnapTemplates({